 Cons of bitcoin

-- Global awareness of bitcoin is rising but is still not widespread.
+- Global awareness of bitcoin is rising but is still not fully adopted.

 - The value of bitcoin is volatile, making it a high-risk investment for any portfolio.

-- Some governments have taken a dim view of bitcoin and opted to ban its use in any shape or form within their nation’s borders – notably China.
+- Some governments have taken a dim view of bitcoin in the past, and opted to ban its use in any shape or form within their nation’s borders – notably China.

 Did you know?
 Just 12 months after Satoshi Nakamoto developed bitcoin, someone bought two takeaway pizzas for BTC 10,000 to test the system.
-Had that individual held on to those 10,000 bitcoins, they would be worth over £60 million in 2018!
+Had that individual held on to those 10,000 bitcoins, they would be worth almost $80 million at the start of 2020!

 Should you invest in Bitcoin?